 UCW students may take a maximum of one (1) external course per term from another university or college.
-Prior consent from UCW must be granted by submitting a Letter of Permission (LOP) request and paying the fee through MyUCW to transfercredit@ucanwest.ca.
+Prior consent from UCW must be granted by submitting a Letter of Permission (LOP) request and paying the fee through the MyUCW Student Portal to transfercedit@ucanwest.ca.
 When the LOP is granted, it ensures that the credit earned will be transferred to UCW toward the UCW degree.
 Without an approved LOP, there is no guarantee that the course taken elsewhere may be accepted for credit toward the UCW degree.